irrational-agent/EyeTracking/README.md

 ---

-Work in progress...
+Right now project is not working (work in progress).
+Wait for a release.

-Issues found in the original:
+Issues found in the original work:
 - Tested on RTX 3070TI + 32GB RAM, does not work (memory issues).
 - Tested on RTX 5070 + 24GB RAM, does not work (memory issues).
 - Images are read as RGB and the model uses 3 channels, however the training data is grayscale.